Last updated on February 28th, 2019

 The first woman described as the “master conjurer of the instantly familiar,” Paula Scher straddles the design lines between fine art and pop culture.
 Her eclectic approach to typography has helped to re-imagine the urban landscape.
 Her graphic identities have become case studies for the contemporary regeneration of brand logos.

-Covering nearly every field of design, Massimo is an avid fan of modernism and does not entertain any form of clutter or unnecessary material in the design.
-Famous graphic designers 2017 follow his concise work where experimental, abstracted design are predominantly visible.
+Covering nearly every field of design such as brochure design, Massimo is an avid fan of modernism and does not entertain any form of clutter or unnecessary material in the design.
+Famous graphic designers 2017 follow his concise work where experimental, abstracted designs are predominantly visible.

 Paul Rand developed radical new methods in the field of logo creation and designing by visually transforming America post WWII.
 He removed copywriting from the principal position in design and simplified the amount of the type.
 Form and function interacts in his design rather than one dominating the other.